CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 the Python implementation may need to be redesigned or rewritten for Numba-CPU.
 Beginning with simple numerical data and operations that Numba supports can reduce that porting effort, but introduces implementation constraints earlier in the research process.
-See :doc:`../extending/writing_numba_compatible_transport_code` for the practical constraints.

-Making the method portable across the accelerated backends introduces additional costs:

-- Information used by accelerated transport must be expressible in the prepared execution data.
-- Dynamic Python behavior cannot remain inside accelerated transport code.
-- A new model concept may require coordinated changes to the user interface, preparation steps, transport algorithms, and tests.
-- Supporting Python, Numba-CPU, and Numba-GPU increases validation work.
-- Just-in-time compilation adds startup time and compiler-specific failure modes.
-- GPU execution may require additional work for data movement, synchronized updates, and particle scheduling.

-MC/DC accepts possible porting work so that early methods development in Python remains unconstrained.
-It accepts stricter requirements for accelerated execution so that maintained features can share transport logic across backends rather than becoming separate Python, CPU, and GPU implementations.

-The preparation costs are detailed in :doc:`simulation_compilation` and :doc:`runtime_data_layout`.
-The backend-specific costs are detailed in :doc:`python_numba_cpu_execution` and :doc:`numba_gpu_execution`.
+Portability also increases compiler, backend, and validation work.
+MC/DC accepts these costs so that maintained features can share transport logic across Python, CPU, and GPU execution rather than becoming separate implementations that may drift apart.
+Practical constraints are covered in :doc:`../extending/writing_numba_compatible_transport_code`; backend-specific costs are covered in :doc:`python_numba_cpu_execution` and :doc:`numba_gpu_execution`.

 Related Design Choices
 ----------------------

 Alternative designs place the boundary between expressiveness and portability elsewhere.
-Requiring all transport development to follow the Numba-compatible subset from the beginning would reduce later porting, but constrain exploration before the method's value is known.
-Maintaining a complete Python solver alongside separate optimized backends would preserve Python freedom indefinitely, but duplicate transport logic and allow implementations to drift.
+Requiring Numba compatibility from the beginning would reduce later porting but constrain early exploration.
+Maintaining separate Python and optimized solvers would preserve unrestricted Python behavior but duplicate transport logic.
+Handwritten kernels would provide more low-level control but split methods development across languages.

-Handwritten C, C++, or Fortran kernels would provide direct low-level control, but split methods development across languages and introduce a binding boundary.
-Passing rich Python objects directly to every execution backend would preserve Python-mode flexibility, but make typing, ownership, and accelerator data movement difficult to control.

 MC/DC instead uses staged convergence within its standard execution path.
 A method in MC/DC Python may range from an ad hoc implementation to one that is